postmanlabs/labs-docs/v6/postman/mock_servers/mocking_with_examples.md

   Learn more about the [matching algorithm](/docs/postman/mock_servers/matching_algorithm) for mocks.

+  ### Mocking GraphQL queries

+  Postman enables you to mock your GraphQL queries easily.
+To mock your GraphQL queries, you should set the header settings to

+  Make sure you pass the x-mock-match-request-body header with value set to true.
+Also make sure you pass the correct content-type when making this request.

 And we're done!
 We have walked through how to create a collection, save requests, save examples, create a mock, and use a mock.